 Purpose has become a fundamental part of remuneration packages.
 However, unlike other aspects of remuneration, the driver is non-financial, therefore, more CEOs need to operate differently to simply achieve a profit.

-These types of leaders are often more empathetic, utilising inclusive decision-making rather than a command and control approach, and actively engaging with every level of their organisation.
+These types of leaders are often more empathetic, utilizing inclusive decision-making rather than a command and control approach, and actively engaging with every level of their organization.